Autism involves several characteristic areas of difficulty, as well as enhanced skills in some cases.

 Find out more

 - Want to discover more about the subject of autism?
-Why not study the Open University's Understanding the autism spectrum course which gives you an insight into the symptoms of conditions on the autism spectrum as well as how behaviour, mental functioning, family relationships and social adaptation is affected.
+Why not study our badged course Understanding autism which gives you an insight into the symptoms of conditions on the autism spectrum as well as how behaviour, mental functioning, family relationships and social adaptation is affected.

 The National Autistic Society: The website of the National Autistic Society, which offers information on autism and Asperger syndrome, as well as links to relevant news and events.
 It also has a database of published material on autism with over 18,500 published research papers, books, articles, videos and other materials.